justdem4n/justdem4n/README.md

 dark/proshipping, pedophilia and sexualization of minors. fetishizing and/or normalizing 'dark romance' in relationships with or without harmful power dynamics.

-bullying, harassment, shaming and toxic behavior. attacking someone for enjoying a ship and/or a character who has done wrong (*people can enjoy complex characters without agreeing to their actions*).
+bullying, harassment, shaming and toxic behavior. attacking someone for enjoying a character who has done wrong (*people can enjoy complex characters without agreeing to their actions*).

 the use of hate speech (*this includes slurs*), discriminatory language and any type of bigotry.